SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 console.log(squareTwo.calcArea());
 ```

-In other words, adding a method inside the class body, makes it available to all of its instances.
+In other words, adding a method inside the class body makes it available to all of its instances.

 [/slide]